One out of every three people will be involved in a drunk driving accident at some point in their lifetimes.

 Why You Should Go to DUI Rehab Anyway

 After a DUI, whether it’s your first or third, your main priority should be getting into rehab.
-Not only can rehab help you have a healthier, safer life, it can also make a big difference in court.
+Alcoholism treatment in Los Angeles can rehab help you have a healthier, safer life, it can also make a big difference in court.

 But Won’t It Hurt My Case?